 - optimization of the air conditioning units (reduction of the ‘minimum external air flow rate’ as a function of the presence of passengers, integration of inverters at thermal substations, optimization of AHUs and mixing chambers, optimization of microclimate);

-- conclusion of the computerization of energy consumption data and the integration of additional field sensors in order to subdivide and analyze consumption more precisely;
+- continuation of the computerization of energy consumption data and the integration of additional field sensors in order to subdivide and analyse consumption more precisely;

-- almost complete elimination of decentralized production centers (boilers, refrigeration units, direct methane use) with consequent further improvements in terms of environmental impact;
+- almost complete elimination of decentralized production centres (boilers, refrigeration units, direct methane use) with consequent further improvements in terms of environmental impact;

 - introduction of small electric cars for operators, in addition to the elimination of diesel vehicles in the aeronautical area;

 - revamping of refrigeration units with the integration of new, more efficient units serving both the arrivals and departures buildings of Terminal 2;